Back Of The Ankle & Achilles Pain

 Achilles tendinopathy/tendinitis

-• Pain develops over days or even weeks.
+• Pain that develops over days or weeks

-• Pain often eases off as your tendon warms up, only for it to return later in the day.
+• Pain that eases as the tendon warms up, then returns later in the day

-• Tenderness when squeezing the Achilles from the sides.
+• Tenderness when squeezing the Achilles tendon from the sides

 Achilles tenosynovitis

-Achilles tenosynovitis (also called paratenonitis) is an inflammatory condition of the sheath or layer surrounding the Achilles tendon.
+Achilles tenosynovitis (also called paratenonitis) is an inflammatory condition affecting the sheath surrounding the Achilles tendon.

-• Symptoms are virtually identical to those of Achilles tendonitis.
-It is practically impossible to differentiate between the two without MRI or ultrasound scans.
+Symptoms are very similar to those of Achilles tendinopathy, and it is often difficult to distinguish between the two without MRI or ultrasound scans.
+In many cases, both conditions can occur together.

-• Pushing up onto tiptoes or stretching the calf muscles may be painful and the tendon may appear swollen or thickened.
+• Pain when pushing up onto tiptoes or stretching the calf muscles

 Sever’s Disease